pulumi/docs/reference/resource.md

 - Checkpoints

 ## Names
 All resources managed by a Pulumi program have a Universal Resource Name (URN), which is a logical identifier for the resource.
 This name must be unique among all the resources in a Pulumi program; attempting to create two resources with the same name causes an error during `pulumi update`.
-The URN is stored in the stack's [checkpoint file](./checkpoint.html) and is the primary key for looking up a resource's state.
+The URN is stored in the stack's checkpoint and is the primary key for looking up a resource's state.

 During `pulumi update`, the URN is how Pulumi maps from a resource in the program text to a resource tracked in the checkpoint file.
 So, whenever a program allocates a resource with a URN that is contained in the checkpoint, Pulumi assumes these are the same resource and determines whether an update or replacement should be performed.